-Executive Dean of the Faculty of Medicine & Health
+Executive Dean of the Faculty of Medicine and Health

 University of Leeds

-Paul Stewart joined the University of Leeds in August 2013 as Dean of Medicine & Health having previously been Dean of Medicine at University of Birmingham.
+Paul Stewart joined the University of Leeds in August 2013 as Dean of Medicine and Health having previously been Dean of Medicine at University of Birmingham.

 Paul is currently a primary investigator within the National Institute for Health Research (NIHR) Musculoskeletal Biomedical Research Unit in Leeds.
 He is an NIHR Senior Clinical Investigator and holds a prestigious European Research Grant which overseas research underpinning the role of cortisol and its metabolism in human ageing, obesity and hypertension.